2019 European Parliament election in Portugal

-The 2019 European Parliament election in Portugal elected the Portuguese delegation to the European Parliament from 2019 to 2024.
+An election was held in Portugal on Sunday, 26 May 2019, to elect the Portuguese delegation to the European Parliament from 2019 to 2024.
 This was the eighth European Parliament election held in Portugal.
-The election was held on Sunday, 26 May 2019.

-The Socialist Party (PS) was the winner of the election, scoring 33.4% of the vote.
-The party increased their share of the votes by 2% from the 2014 election, and won an additional seat.
+The Socialist Party (PS) was the winner of the election, scoring 33.4 percent of the vote.
+The party increased their share of the votes by 2 percentage points from the 2014 election, and won an additional seat.
 It was one of the only three times in Portuguese history where the government party won a European election.

-The Social Democratic Party (PSD) achieved its worst results ever as a standalone party, with 21.9% of the vote, distancing more than eleven points from the winner.
-The People's Party (CDS), which ran alongside the PSD in the previous election, as part of the Portugal Alliance, also fell below expectations at 6.2% of the vote, only being able to elect their top candidate Nuno Melo.
+The Social Democratic Party (PSD) achieved its worst results ever as a standalone party, with 21.9 percent of the vote, distancing more than eleven points from the winner.
+The People's Party (CDS), which ran alongside the PSD in the previous election, as part of the Portugal Alliance, also fell below expectations at 6.2 percent of the vote, only being able to elect their top candidate Nuno Melo.

 The Democratic Unity Coalition (CDU) scored their worst result as well, narrowly electing two European Parliament members compared with their former three.
-On the other hand, the Left Bloc (BE) rebounded to previous support levels, more than doubling its vote share to 9.8% and electing a new member.
+On the other hand, the Left Bloc (BE) rebounded to previous support levels, more than doubling its vote share to 9.8 percent and electing a new member.

 The big surprise of the elections was the result of People-Animals-Nature (PAN).
-Headed by civil engineer André Silva, PAN won 5.1% of the votes and was able to elect its first ever European Parliament member, over-performing the polls.
+Headed by civil engineer André Silva, PAN won 5.1 percent of the votes and was able to elect its first ever European Parliament member, over-performing the polls.

-Turnout, again, fell to the lowest level ever, with only 30.7% of voters casting a ballot.
-Abstention reached an unprecedented level of 99.04% for Portuguese citizens living abroad.
+Turnout, again, fell to the lowest level ever, with only 30.7 percent of voters casting a ballot.
+Abstention reached an unprecedented level of 99.04 percent for Portuguese citizens living abroad.

 Electoral system

 The voting method used, for the election of European members of parliament, is by proportional representation using the D'Hondt method.
 For the 2019 European Union elections, Portugal had 21 seats to fill.
 Deputies are elected in a single constituency, corresponding to the entire national territory.

 This election was also the first in which the changes to the electoral law approved in 2018 were put into practice.
 The main changes were the automatic registration of all Portuguese citizens, at home and abroad, above 17 year's old, prompting the number of registered voters to increase from 9.7 million to almost 10.8 million, the introduction of early voting to all voters without filling an excuse, in previous elections voters could only vote early if they were unable to attend a polling station on election day, and the end of the "voting card", as voters would only need their identification card to cast a ballot.
-To vote early, 19,584 voters, 0.2% of all registered voters, requested an early ballot.
+To vote early, 19,584 voters, 0.2 percent of all registered voters, requested an early ballot.
 According to the government, 14,909 voters cast an early ballot.